aaron-grau/curic/react/readings/reducers.md

 };
 ```

-and here's an example of a good one which uses [lodash][lodash-reading]'s merge function to create a deep dup of the previous `state`:
+And here's an example of a good one which uses [lodash][lodash-reading]'s merge function to create a deep dup of the previous `state`:
 ```js
 // good reducer
 import merge from 'lodash/merge';